ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-rewriting_history.md

 ### Reset

 The next level of complexity rewriting history is `reset`: it lets you redo the last (or last few) commit(s) you made so you can incorporate more changes, fix an error you have spotted and that is worth incorporating as part of that commit and not as a separate one or just improve your commit message.
+Unlike `git revert`, `git reset` will retrospectively alter your commit history, so should **not** be used where you have already shared work with collaborators.

 ```sh
 git reset --soft HEAD^